 The reality?
 These changes are coming and businesses should be prepared.
 If you already have a credible, quantified plan for emissions reductions, then great; if you don’t, you should begin to consider one as soon as possible.

-KPMG firms can support businesses and organizations with the transformation needed to fight climate change through KPMG IMPACT — the accelerator for KPMG’s global ESG strategy.
-For example, KPMG in the UK has developed the KPMG Climate IQ to assess the impacts of climate change under different scenarios.
+KPMG firms can support businesses and organizations with the transformation needed to fight climate change.
+KPMG in the UK has developed the KPMG Climate IQ to assess the impacts of climate change under different scenarios.
 This tool supports the development of robust, credible plans and strategies for decarbonization and assistance with emissions reduction.

 Global organizations are responding not just to regulatory developments, but also to increasingly intense scrutiny from institutional investors.
 Other stakeholders, such as employees and customers are paying attention to how businesses are preforming on the net-zero agenda.